 5th – 6th Month

-- The head bobbing stops and the baby can hold his head up while sitting.
+- The head bobbing stops and babies can hold their heads up while sitting.

-- The baby can hold his chest up and roll from belly to back position.
+- Babies can hold their chest up and roll from belly to back position.

 - In this time frame, some babies also start crawling.

-- Tummy position help babies to develop major motor skills.
+- Tummy position helps babies to develop major motor skills.
 Through this position, babies learn to go into the push-up position which helps in strengthening their arms, body and neck muscles.

-- Encourage him to play on both the sides as well as in the back position.
+- Encourage babies to play on both the sides as well as in the back position.

-- Make your baby sit on his bottom and roll him over on one side while positioning him to change his diaper or dress.
-You can do the same exercise while bringing him up and as many times he requires a change.
+- Make your baby sit on his bottom, and roll him over on one side while positioning him to change his diaper or clothes.
+You can do the same exercise while bringing him up, and as many times he requires a change.